SametGundz/Camera-Calibration-Software/README.md

 ## Project Description

 This software calculates the intrinsic and distortion parameters of a camera using checkerboard images.
 It performs camera calibration, outputs reprojection errors, and saves the calibration results, including intrinsic matrix, distortion coefficients, extrinsic matrix, and correlation coefficients.
-The results are saved in a format that can be easily integrated into C++ applications.
+The results are saved in a YAML format.

 ## Table of Contents